llDev-Rootll/beginner_tutorials/README.md

     rosrun rqt_tf_tree rqt_tf_tree

 ## Running the rostests
-The test cases can be run by running the following commands in a terminal:
+The test cases can be run by running the following commands in a terminal at the root directory of your workspace:

     catkin_make tests
     catkin_make test